CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 So, you’re curious about forensic accounting.
 Where would you start?

-Now that we’ve established that there are different kinds of forensic accountants, each with their own expertise, researching those different areas of expertise may be a good start point.
-Once you know the specialty or specialties you’re most interested in, you can give your self a head start on what education route is best for you.
+Now that we’ve established that there are different kinds of forensic accountants, each with their own expertise, researching those different areas of expertise may be a good starting point.
+Once you know the specialty or specialties you’re most interested in, you can give yourself a head start on what education route is best for you.

 Next, you’ll want to highly consider obtaining a Bachelor’s Degree in Accounting or related field.
 By pursuing a degree, preferred by most employers, you’ll build a foundation in accounting principles, financial analysis, and business.
 Some institutions may offer specialized classes, degrees, or Master’s programs that concentrate on the niches of forensic accounting.